lucascompython/speed-comparison/README.md

 > Are the compile/interpret times included in the comparison?

-Yes, they are measured by the GNU time command!
+Yes, it's measured by the GNU time command!

 > Why do you also count reading a file and printing the ouput?